arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

 **Cons**
 - Shifts user understanding in two axes, rather than just one
 - The print specimen has already taken more time than the designers expected they had signed up for, so it would seem unethical to change something now, unless we can pay them for the extra time it will take to update

+### Option 4: Just `ital` or just `slnt`, then split out `CRSV` and `ROMN` into two separate binary axes

+This would be similar to the previous two options, but instead of `CRSV` having options `0`, `0.5`, and `1` (off, auto, on), it would have Roman (`ROMN`) with options `0` and `1` (auto, on) and Cursive, (auto, on).

+**Pros**
+- DJR: "a good axis does one simple thing, and does it well"
+-

+**Cons**
+- Would be less clear why these aren't just Stylistic Sets (and this isn't a stylistic set because those are often hard to find, and customize behavior of just one character, while control cursive alts is a near-global change convering most of the lowercase)
+- Not easy to guess what happens when `ROMN=1` *and* `CRSV=1`.
+Probably, one would override the other?
+Or possibly, it would flip the behavior of cursive alts (e.g. upright is cursive while sloped is roman).
+- Might suggest that Fraunces `WONK` should also be split into two axes such as `WONK` and `NORM`

+### Option 5: `slnt` and `CRSV` could be like "parametric axes," while `ital` is the combination of these.

+**Pros**
+- Each axis has its role, and each does its thing
+- DJR: "I think it's worth the risk to have them both in [`slnt` and `CRSV` making up the blended `ital`], because it's not easy to get to a "bad" solution.
+That would only ever happen for users seeing the axis sliders in a pro design tool."
+(Counterpoint: users will likely see these sliders on the minisite, on specimens, and possibly on Google Fonts.)
+- Might allow two in-spec CSS ways to access italic *or* oblique

+`font-style: italic;` gives proper italic
+`font-style: oblique;` gives sloped roman

+**Cons**
+- Might introduce "doubling" possibility / unsafe areas of designspace
+- Currently unclear how to implement (though DJR is confident it could be done, possibly via duplicate sources)
+- Would add additional axis, possibly making the font more rather than less confusing
+- Might feel a bit like "amstelvar," which is easy for newcomers to perceive as broken/confusing.
+Amstelvar is very cool, but the goal of Recursive is to be nerdy but approacheable.

+### Option 6: Keep existing behavior for `slnt` and `ital` up to 0.9, but make `ital=1` activate full slant (first attempt at this not successful)

+**Pros**
+- Listed axes don't change
+- `ital=1` would activate expected style, as would `slnt=-15`
+- ital 0–0.9 could still have off/auto/on interaction

+**Cons**
+- Currently unclear how to implement.
+My first attempt resulted in slanted italics *only* being available when *both* `slnt` & `ital` were at maximum values
+- The `ital`/`CRSV` axis is already hard to understand as `off/auto/on`, and making it `off/auto/on/full` becomes a mixed set of effects, and probably much harder to explain

 ## What *are* Italics?
 What is Slant?